 Subroutines don’t quit jobs.
 They are like virus scanners on your computer.
 They can’t be fired.
 They do one thing.
 They accomplish their purpose.
 Their track record doesn’t even need to be kept.
 It’s stellar pushing perfect as far as completing the cycle from beginning to end.
 Period.

 And like a virus scanner, they don’t “catch everything.”
-They are very specific goal seeking programs which have caused survival in the human and they have essentially never failed in 15, 25, 35, 45 YEARS and then YOU came along and thought you were going to turn your friend into a happy healthy skinny person?
+They are very specific goal seeking programs which have caused survival in the human and they have essentially never failed in 15, 25, 35, 45, 55, 65, 75 YEARS.
+Then YOU came along and thought you were going to turn your friend into a happy healthy skinny person?

 That subroutine has strategies to literally kill or disable anything or anyone that gets in between the human and food.

 If you cause someone to not be able to eat what the subroutine directs them to, you can assume your mortality might be in danger.
 The processing system in the subroutine is wired to get food now and remove obstacles from the person’s path to consuming the food.
 The subroutine has no “knowledge” that you are saving the person’s life, it is only programmed to scan it’s way to food it knows causes the full feeling and tastes good.